sparamesvaran/Dune-timing-documentation/docs/Setting-up-the-FMC.md

 !!! warning
-	The firwmare is currently using the Ethers file on the PC to assign IP addresses.
+	Unless a specific IP address has been programmed on the FMC, RARP will be used to assign an IP address, i.e. the firwmare will use the Ethers file on the PC to assign IP addresses.
 You must edit this file to assign the MAC address of the baseboard (coming from the baseboard UID) to the IP you wish to assign it to.
 The IP address for the standard operation of an FMC, acting as master and/or endpoint is 192.168.200.16.